-One of the most common problem faced after installing Ubuntu is network problem.
-Some times you will have no wireless network in Ubuntu and some times very slow wireless connection and some time it will fluctuate between fast and slow.
-If you are lucky, it could be fixed by installing propriety drivers in Ubuntu but generally you will be left fuming, cursing over slow or no WiFi connection.
+One of the most common problems faced after installing Ubuntu is the network problem.
+Some times you will have no wireless network in Ubuntu and some times very slow wireless connection and sometime it will fluctuate between fast and slow.
+If you are lucky, it could be fixed by installing propriety drivers in Ubuntu but generally, you will be left fuming, cursing over slow or no WiFi connection.

-Solution 1: For Slow WiFi in Atheros Wireless Network Adaptors
+Solution 1: For Slow WiFi in Atheros Wireless Network Adapters

-First you need to find your wirless network adaptor.
+First, you need to find your wireless network adapter.
 You can do so by using lshw -C network command in terminal.
-If your adaptor manufacturer is Atheros, this solution should work for you.
+If your adapter manufacturer is Atheros, this solution should work for you.